Xamariners/Full-Stack-Developer-Course/CAPSTONE 10 - Xamarin with Azure Services/PROJECT/README.md

 CourseListCollectionView.ItemsSource = courseList;
 ```

 That's not all though, since we're dealing with a list of objects that needs to be populated in a repeatable set of UI Elements, we need to use the concept of Item Templating.
 We can define the each Items appearance in the CollectionView by using the ```CollectionView.ItemTemplate``` property.
-You basically
+You basically set up you UI elements inside the ItemTemplate by wrapping it around a DataTemplate object.
 ```xaml
 <CollectionView
 	x:Name="CourseListCollectionView"